razvanstanga/node-red-contrib-eztimer/README.md

 #### Programmatic Control

 This node supports programmatic time control as well as configuration via the NodeRED UI.

+**It is very important to note that properties set programmatically in this manner are transient.
+They will not persist over a NodeRED restart or redeploy!**

 You can set the following:

 | Property        | Type                                                              |
 | --------------- | ------------------------------------------------------------------------ |